catalyst-cloud/catalystcloud-docs/source/containers/basic-nginx-example.rst

 Basic Nginx example
 ####################

-In this example we will expand on the simple nginx example that we have used previously in the :ref:`workloads` section.
+In this example we will expand on the simple Nginx example that we have used previously in the :ref:`workloads` section.

-We will still deploy the standard nginx container image as before except now we will use the ``Deployment`` controller.
+We will still deploy the standard Nginx container image as before except now we will use the ``Deployment`` controller.
 This will mean that Kubernetes will take care of managing the state of out pods for us and will ensure that they are always healthy and accessible.
 It will also ensure that the number of replicas we specify will always be available.